Leive, Parks and Stapp Opera House

-Leive, Parks and Stapp Opera House, also known as the Grand Opera House, is a historic opera house located at Aurora, Dearborn County, Indiana.
+Leive, Parks and Stapp Opera House, also known as the Grand Opera House, is a historic opera house located at Aurora, Indiana.
 It was built in 1878, and is a three-story, Italianate style brick building.
 It measures 53 feet wide and 104 feet deep.
 The front facade features a cast iron storefront with pilasters with Corinthian order capitals.

 It was added to the National Register of Historic Places in 1994.
 It is located in the Downtown Aurora Historic District.